Showing posts with label Gavin Munn. Show all posts

 Left: Pontius spends nearly the entire episode hugging Gideon.
 It looks like Abraham squeezed between them.
 I can't tell which leg belongs to who.

 They immediately adjourn to the front lawn.
 Jesse is nervous, since he's a terrible shot.
 Eli suggests that he back out, but nope: "He insulted Kelvin and built mini-malls in our territory."
-You know, duelling is illegal lin South Carolina.
+You know, duelling and challenging someone to a duel has been illegal in South Carolina since 1880.

 The Proposal:

-Kelvin and Keefe examine the newly-completed treehouse, praising how nicely it all came together.
+Kelvin examines the newly-completed treehouse.
 "Great job, Keefey."
 You've never once called him that, Bro.

 Keefe points out that a storm is brewing, and "the devil's piss causes you terror."
 Nope, not anymore.
 In fact, a lot of things don't scare him anymore: spiders in toilets, the old lady puppet from Mr. Rogers (well, she was scary).... and marriage.

-Remember, in Episode 4.2, Keefe suggests getting married, and he completely tears down the idea.
-He approaches: "Keefe Chambers, will you marry me?", with a box with an engagement ring.
+Remember, in Episode 4.2, Keefe suggests getting married, and Kelvin completely tears down the idea.
+Now he proposes: "Keefe Chambers, will you marry me?", with a box with an engagement ring.
 They hug and kiss.

 This is the end of Kelvin's plot arc: he is no longer paralyzed by fear.
 We still need a wedding -- hopefully.